Old Testament Survey

 - ANSWER: Solomon’s life demonstrates to us that others will sometimes suffer for our sings.
 Over the next 330 years, the people of Israel would be full of apostasy, worshipping idols as Solomon had done.
 He set a very bad example by allowing his sexual desires to rule all of his reasoning.
 His wisdom was ultimately confounded, and he sank deeper and deeper into idol worship.
 Consumed by this, he became useless as a king to God.
 Thus the kingdom became divided as a direct result of his sins.
 In the end, only the Southern Kingdom would stand, comprised of two tribes: one that God kept for David’s sake and one that He kept for Jerusalem’s sake.

-Next week, we will begin a look at the wisdom books and consider topics such as prayers, poetry, hymns, and praising and worshipping God.
+In the next lesson, we will begin a look at the wisdom books and consider topics such as prayers, poetry, hymns, and praising and worshipping God.

 As we close this lesson, consider what Solomon teaches us: "There is nothing new under the sun".
 So let’s commit this week to follow God so that we do not repeat the mistakes of these three Kings as we face similar challenges to our faith and walk.
 We can see that our country also faces many challenges and struggles ahead in the coming years.
 With these challenges will also come opportunities.